PollyNET/target_cat_amt_2017/README.md

 # target_cat_amt_2017
-stand alone target cat versiona s published in amt
+stand alone target cat version as published in amt main funticon is the target cat only.m